AnyChart/docs.anychart.com/Supported_Data_Formats.md

 ###XML
 XML format is useful if you prefer the declarative style for chart configurations.
-Also, all previous versions of AnyChart were XML based, so this way of setting data may be what you got used to.
+Also, all previous versions of AnyChart were XML-based, so this way of setting data may be what you got used to.
 We still recommend everyone to use JavaScript API, but you can stick with the XML format – it just has a little bit less perfect performance and is less flexible in terms of customization.
 ```
 // create an XML string